Like humans, dogs have certain needs that you must fulfill for them to be balanced and well-rounded.

-by Joshua Spiert
+by Guest Blogger Joshua Spiert

-Once these basic necessities have been met, however, the more abstract needs become much more important.
-This fact holds true for our canine companions as well.
+Once these necessities have been met, however, the more abstract needs become much more important.
+This fact holds for our canine companions as well.
 Your dog probably gets enough food and has a good roof over its head, but if it doesn’t get any fulfillment after that, it cannot be a truly happy, balanced dog.
 That’s where Acme’s unique program, Fact or Fiction (formerly called Doggie 101), can help many dog owners.

 Fact or Fiction focuses on helping people understand why their dog acts a certain way and seeks to inform owners of the most up-to-date techniques for improving all aspects of the dog’s life.
 It’s a great class for new dog owners, owners with children, or people who are just getting a dog after being without one for years.

 The next session is “Athletic Dog” and is geared toward keeping your dog physically and mentally stimulated.
-Obviously, dogs need to be physically stimulated to stay healthy, but many people do not take the time to keep their dog’s mind at work.
+Obviously, dogs need to be physically stimulated to stay healthy, but many people do not take the time to keep their minds at work.
 A lot of games and puzzles can do the trick quite well.
 Deciding the best way to keep a dog challenged all depends on each dog’s personality.

 The third session is “Handsome Dog.”
 This is exactly what it sounds like.
 Here you learn the most effective ways of trimming nails, brushing teeth, and grooming the rest of your dog’s body.
-The trainers also show owners some useful secrets, such as being able to gauge your dog’s health by checking its nails.
+The trainers also show owners some useful secrets, such as gauge your dog’s health by checking its nails.

 The final session is “Healthy Dog.”
 This one is designed to provide owners with great ways to keep their dogs in top shape.
 Trainers go over ways to perform examinations and detect signs that your dog may need to see a veterinarian.